 “Well let’s see,” the doctor said as she rolled her magic wand back and forth.
 I counted to sixty in my head five times before she spoke.
-“The baby is being a bit stubborn this afternoon, I can’t determine whether you’re having a girl or a boy.”
-She said.
-I saw the disappointment on momma’s face and I felt the same.
+“The baby is being a bit stubborn this afternoon, I can’t determine whether you’re having a girl or a boy,” she said.
+I saw the disappointment on Mama’s face and I felt the same.
 Noticing the shift of energy, the doctor reassured us the baby was developing well and that it’s common to not always be able to tell the gender.
-To lift mamas mood Aaron took us to one of her favorite restaurants, O’Charley’s.
-As soon as they sat the basket of rolls on the table Mama lost control.
-I wasn’t sure if she was indulging in her usual emotional eating or it was the pregnancy hormones.
-Growing up I always knew she was stressed when she began to overeat.
+To lift Mama’s mood Aaron took us to one of her favorite restaurants, O’Charley’s.
+As soon as they set the basket of rolls on the table Mama lost control.
+I wasn’t sure if she was indulging in her usual emotional eating or if it was the pregnancy hormones.
+Growing up I always knew Mama was stressed when she began to overeat.
 I started to say something but Aaron shook his head, silencing me.
-Him and I stared down at our menus pretending to be searching for dinner.
+He and I stared down at our menus pretending to be searching for dinner.

-Seven rolls later Mama broke the silence, “Well on the bright side the baby is healthy and that’s all that matters right now.”
-She smiled.
+Seven rolls later Mama broke the silence, “Well on the bright side the baby is healthy and that’s all that matters right now,” she smiled.
 It took her eating a basket full of rolls to decide that.
-Aaron and I both withheld our laughs and nodded with agreement.
-The waitress came back over to take our orders, I hadn’t noticed at first but there appeared to be some tension between her and Aaron.
+Aaron and I both withheld our laughs and nodded in agreement.
+The waitress came back over to take our orders, I hadn’t paid her much attention at first but then I noticed some tension between her and Aaron.
 She was young, in her late teens, early 20’s at most.
 Mama was too busy going over the menu one last time, making sure she selected everything she wanted, so she didn’t notice.
 I was certain that Aaron loved my mama and that my young mind was playing tricks on me.
 He would never hurt her.

-I sat down, staring back at me through the dust covered glass, was an unfamiliar face.
-I picked up the phone, “Who are you and why are you here?”
+I sat down, and staring back at me through the dust-covered glass, was an unfamiliar face.
+I picked up the phone, “Who are you, and why are you here?”
 I could tell she was caught off guard by my rudeness.
 I guess she expected me to greet her with a warm and welcoming smile.

 “M…my name is Coretta Jenkins, I’ve heard and read about your story more times than I can count.
 I know that nobody beli…”